This page contains ski trip offers, news, special offerings, and other items of interest from

 the Metro NY Ski Council, the New Jersey Ski & Snowboard Council, member clubs, and other sources.

-IKON PASSES The Council gets credit for people who are renewing their pass.
+IKON PASSES New IKON Seson Pass buyers receive a discount through the Metro NY Ski Council.
+The Council also gets credit for people who are renewing their pass.
 Email skimikec@aol.com with the name, birthdate, last years' pass number and which pass you will purchase this year.

 INDY PASSES Indy Pass added 16 new alpine and cross-country ski area partners and opened 2026-27 pass sales Feb.
 25 to existing pass holders.
 Indy also reduced the price of its Indy+ Pass, which includes zero blackout dates, to $399 from $419.
 The Indy Add-On Pass, which is for people who have an unlimited season pass at an Indy Pass partner ski area, remains $269 for adults and $169 for children.
-To preserve the experience at Indy partner resorts, restrictions have been placed on the number of passes sold for the 26/27 season.
-Passholders should purchase early for the best chance of securing a 26/27 Indy Pass.
-To sign up for the waitlist, go to: INDY PASS
+To preserve the experience at Indy partner resorts, a limited amount of passes will be sold for the 26/27 season.
+Passes are sold out but to sign up for the waitlist, go to: INDY PASS

 NEW YORK STATE OLYMPIC REGIONAL DEVELOPMENT AUTHORITY (ORDA) The ORDA board of directors approved $15.9 million in capital investments across Whiteface, Gore, and Belleayre mountains, continuing a multi-year run of infrastructure upgrades at the state-owned ski areas.
 The funds will be used for snowmaking, trail, and electrical improvements: $6 million at Whiteface, $5.43 million at Gore, and $4 million at Belleayre.
 In addition, the board approved approximately $1.6 million for conveyor lift upgrades at Gore and Belleayre, including new conveyor systems at both ski areas and the relocation of an existing conveyor at Gore to the North Creek Ski Bowl.